qquagliano/tree-sitter-spss/README.md

 SPSS and the command syntax are created and owned by IBM.
 I make no claim of ownership to these products and have only used the publicly available resources linked above to produce this open-source project.
+Any similar functionality/behavior between the SPSS built-in syntax editor and this parser are the result of reverse-engineered code my myself - no proprietary code was used for this project.

 This project only provides a parser to better highlight, indent, and structure this language - but does not provide a way to run the syntax itself; that is only available through an officially licensed copy of SPSS, [which can be purchased on IBM's website](https://www.ibm.com/products/spss-statistics/pricing).